mpapad/mpapada.github.io/Esteem.md

 Top Scholar in Software Engineering a bibliometric study (Karanatsiou et al. Journal of Systems and Software, October 2018), ranks me among the “Top Scholars” in Software Engineering and among the top-5 most impactful early stage researchers.

-Best Paper Award at the 16th IEEE International Working Conference on Source Code Anal- ysis and Manipulation (SCAM’16).
+Best Paper Award at the 16th IEEE International Working Conference on Source Code Analysis and Manipulation (SCAM’16).
 Paper title: “Analysing and Comparing the Effectiveness of Mutation Testing Tools: A Manual Study”.

 Microsoft Azure Research Award.
-Microsoft Azure 2015 - Project “Mutation-Based Test- ing and Debugging in Microsoft Azure”.
+Microsoft Azure 2015 - Project “Mutation-Based Testing and Debugging in Microsoft Azure”.

 Honor (performance) Scholarship, MSc in Computer Science ( 2003 - 2004 ).